hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_a_starry_night_sky_with_the_milky_wa_ace658aa-b449-4617-b8dc-c354ad881a09-0_0.content.md

 # Cosmic Dreams

 Looking for a stunning background that will take your desktop or mobile device to another galaxy?
 Look no further than Cosmic Dreams!
-Our captivating photograph of a starry night sky, with the Milky Way galaxy visible overhead, will transport you to the depths of space.
+Our Cap<wbr>ti<wbr>va<wbr>ting photograph of a starry night sky, with the Milky Way galaxy visible overhead, will transport you to the depths of space.

 ## Why Choose Cosmic Dreams?

 Our background is more than just a pretty picture - it's a way to bring the beauty and wonder of the universe to your daily life.
 Here are just a few reasons to choose Cosmic Dreams:

 -   **High-quality image:** Our background is a high-resolution photograph that captures every detail of the starry night sky.
 -   **Easy to install:** Installing our background is quick and easy - just download the image and set it as your background.
 -   **Compatible with all devices:** Whether you're using a desktop computer, laptop, tablet, or smartphone, our background will look great on your screen.
 -   **Free to use:** We believe that everyone should have access to beautiful backgrounds, so we offer our background for free.

 ## User Stories